ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_advanced/Edit_kerning_values.md

 ## To edit kerning values...

-1Select a lettering object with automatic kerning and click the Reshape icon.
+1. Select a lettering object with automatic kerning and click the Reshape icon.

 ![EditKerningValues1.png](assets/EditKerningValues1.png)

-2Click the diamond control point in the center of the letter.
+2. Click the diamond control point in the center of the letter.

-3Drag selected letter/s along the baseline or use arrow keys to adjust the spacing.
+3. Drag selected letter/s along the baseline or use arrow keys to adjust the spacing.
 Alternatively, to move multiple letters, right-click the diamond control point of the first letter and drag.
 All letters to the end of the line move as one.

-4Repeat as many times as necessary to fine-tune all letter spacings in the object.
+4. Repeat as many times as necessary to fine-tune all letter spacings in the object.

-5Select one or more blocks of contiguous letters by Ctrl\-clicking their diamond control points or dragging a selection box around them.
+5. Select one or more blocks of contiguous letters by Ctrl\-clicking their diamond control points or dragging a selection box around them.

 ![EditKerningValues2.png](assets/EditKerningValues2.png)

-6Select Object > Update Kerning Settings.
+6. Select Object > Update Kerning Settings.
 The operation will affect letter spacing of all new lettering objects.

-7Click OK.
+7. Click OK.

 A new kerning value is generated for each contiguous pair of letters, and written to the associated kerning table.